microsoft/RAG_Hack/OFFICIAL_RULES.md

 **2. DEFINITIONS**

 In these Rules, “Microsoft,” “we,” “our,” and “us” refer to Sponsor and “you” and “yourself” refers to a Contest participant, or the parent/legal guardian of any Contest entrant who has not reached the age of majority to contractually obligate themselves in their legal place of residence.
-“Team” and “Teams” refers to a group of up to three (3) Contest participants working together to produce a single entry.
+“Team” and “Teams” refers to a group of up to four (4) Contest participants working together to produce a single entry.
 By entering you (your parent/legal guardian if you are not the age of majority in your legal place of residence) agree to be bound by these Rules.

 **3. ENTRY PERIOD**